ammiranda/ammiranda.com/content/contact.md

 - [Github](https://github.com/ammiranda)
 - [Twitter](https://twitter.com/amiranda222)

-If you want to encrypt your email please use my [GPG key](/gpg.txt).
+If you want to encrypt your email please use my [PGP key](/pgp.txt).